Promises to eat healthier or finally hit the gym are perennially found at the top of many Americans’ list of New Year’s resolutions.

 Make sure you’re equipped to sustain your resolutions with savings on memberships throughout the year.

-The World of Hyatt Credit Card, for example, offers 2 Bonus Points per dollar spent on fitness clubs and gym memberships.
-If you already frequent Hyatt hotel locations throughout the year, this can be a win-win for your goals.
+The World of Hyatt Credit Card, for example, offers 2 points per dollar spent on fitness clubs and gym memberships.
+If you already frequent Hyatt hotel locations throughout the year, this can be a win-win.

-Gym memberships can get notoriously pricey, so if your New Year’s goals involve a focus on fitness, collecting a few dollars back each month quickly adds up over time, making your commitment a bit more affordable.
+Gym memberships can get notoriously pricey, so if you’re serious about a focus on fitness, collecting a few dollars back each month quickly adds up over time, making your commitment a bit more affordable.

 Rewards for self-care